More than half of all candidates have major fears about the job hunt, learn the specific pain points and how recruiters can help.

 For over half of those surveyed (55 percent), being rejected for a job they really wanted is what scares them the most.
 Of course, no one likes rejection, especially if they were excited about working for you.
 But, it’s sadly part of the hiring game.

-As a recruitment professional, you should be well adept at letting people know whether they were successful or not.
+As a recruitment professional, you should be well adept at letting people know whether they were successful or not with a professional rejection letter.
 If it’s the latter, make sure you always give constructive feedback, so your candidate can learn from the experience.

 What’s more, doing so ensures that they’re left with a positive view of you and your company, helping to boost your employer brand at the same time.